DiamondLightSource/pmac/docs/source/migration.rst

 * There is no need to set STREAM_PROTOCOL_PATH for the pmac module, all communications occur through the controller.
 * pmacAsynCoordCreate and drvAsynMotorConfigure have been replace with pmacCreateCS and pmacCreateCSAxes.
 * Polling is controlled by the motor controller and so there are no pmacSetCoordIdlePollPeriod or pmacSetCoordMovingPollPeriod calls.

+The startup script for the pmac module involves first creating the underlying Asyn IP port driver, called "BRICK1_IP" in the example above.
+The controller classes are then created with a port name, and the name of the underlying Asyn IP port driver.
+When creating the controller the number of motors is specified, along with the idle and moving poll rates.
+The axes are then created for the real motors by calling pmacCreateAxes.
+For the coordinate system, note that pmacCreateCS is called with the port name for the coordinate system and then the port name of the controller, NOT the port name of the low level driver.
+This is because in the pmac module all of the communication with the PMAC hardware is managed by the controller.
+When creating axes for a coordinate system there are 9 available (A,B,C,U,V,W,X,Y,Z) and these will have Asyn addresses starting from 1.
+When using pmacCoord the coordinate system Asyn addresses started from 0.